Roy-McNiev/MCNIEV/README.md

 * Supports the calculation of sqare root, root, and factorial
 * Supports expressions with (nested) parentheses
 * Suppports the calculation with negative numbers

+## License
+This project is licensed under the terms of MIT license

 ## Technologies
 This project was created using: